 Organizations in local workforce systems perform various functions and take on varying roles, depending on their organizational type and mission.
-These organizations involved in local workforce systems can be grouped into the six categories listed below.
+Organizations involved in local workforce systems can be grouped into the six categories:

-- Service providers offer education, training, employment, and supportive services and includes a range of organizations such as community and technical colleges, high schools, American Job Centers, trade schools, unions, and community organizations.
+- Service providers offer education, training, employment, and supportive services and include a range of organizations, such as community and technical colleges, high schools, American Job Centers, trade schools, unions, and community organizations.

 - Government agencies oversee public workforce programs and funding.